woleet/woleet-openapi-java-client/docs/UserApi.md

 Get user&#39;s credits.

-Use this operation to get the remaining signature and anchoring credits of the authenticated user.
+Use this operation to get the remaining credits of the authenticated user.

 ### Example
 ```java